 By Donya Parrish, MCU VP- Risk Management

-You may have noticed that 2020 is an election year.
+You may have noticed that 2022 is an election year.
+If you haven’t, you will soon as ads and candidate promotions start.
 That means your credit union may also be getting requests to open campaign accounts.
 It is a good time to review your procedures with staff so the process goes smoothly with the candidate and their treasurer and instills confidence in the credit union with them.